FHantke/brave-browser-wiki/Tree-etiquette.md

 - Each pull request has CI run, if the tree is in a broken state, then you risk breaking every PR's build status.
 - It wastes time at scale for every person that spends time thinking that their own changes are breaking things.
 - QA and other departments are completely blocked if they can't get builds.
+- Reverts can become much more complex when changes continue to land on top of the broken code